Pratamaardhy/IoT-Device-Monitoring/README.md

 # IoT-Device-Monitoring
 This repository contains the source code for an IoT device monitoring system using an ESP32 microcontroller and a SIM7600 GPRS module.
+The project focuses on tracking the status (ON/OFF) of connected devices and transmitting the data to a remote server using the Telkomsel APN.
+It utilizes the ThingSpeak API to send and visualize data in real-time, making it suitable for remote monitoring applications.